-Each of these four features is indeed crucial.
-Without background information, the strong long-run average criterion would be ill-defined because the expected accumulated shortfall of received payoffs relative to the expected full-information payoff would always grow infinitely large.
-With discounting, the HJB equation would necessarily contain a term 'discount rate times current value' that is not multiplied by the total intensity of experimentation, so best responses would depend on current values.
+A second contribution is to delineate precisely which aspects of the analysis in Bolton and Harris (2000) and the present paper generalize to other settings and which do not.
+In fact, each of the four features mentioned above is crucial.
+First, without background information, the strong long-run average criterion would have no power because the expected accumulated shortfall of received payoffs relative to the expected full-information payoff would grow infinitely large in general.
+Second, with discounting, the HJB equation would necessarily contain a term 'discount rate times current value' that is not multiplied by the total intensity of experimentation, so best responses would depend on current values.
 As pointed out in Dutta (1991), moreover, alternative undiscounted performance criteria would not permit a recursive representation.
-If the model were set in discrete time, the expected rate of change of continuation payoffs would not be linear in the total intensity of experimentation.
-In a discrete-time version of an exponential bandit game à la Keller, Rady and Cripps (2005), for example, the probability of a success in any given round is clearly non-linear in the number of players pulling the risky arm.
-Linearity would also fail if the type of the risky arm were independent or imperfectly correlated across players, or if the law of the payoff process differed across players.
+Third, if the model were set in discrete time, the expected rate of change of continuation payoffs would not be linear in the total intensity of experimentation.
+In a discrete-time version of the game in Keller, Rady and Cripps (2005), for example, the probability of a success in any given round is clearly non-linear in the number of players pulling the risky arm.
+Fourth, linearity would also fail if the type of the risky arm were independent or imperfectly correlated across players, if the law of the payoff process differed across players, or if each player had access to more than one risky arm.6